vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 # TTL (time-to-live)

-With **TTL**, **Nebula Graph** provides the ability to delete data automatically from a graph space in the compaction phase after when the data expires.
-After you set the TTL , **Nebula Graph** will automatically delete these data after TTL is expired, since the time they were last modified.
-Time to live value is configured in seconds.
-When you configure TTL, the system will automatically delete the expired data based on the TTL value, without a delete operation that is explicitly issued by the console.
+With **TTL**, **Nebula Graph** provides the ability to filter the expired data automatically when traversing vertices and edges.
+The system will automatically delete the expired data during the compaction phase, without a delete operation that is explicitly issued by the console.

+`ttl_col` indicates the ttl column, while `ttl_duration` indicates the duration of the ttl.
+When the sum of the ttl column and the ttl_duration is less than the current time, we consider the data as expired.
+The `ttl_col` type is integer or timestamp, and is set in seconds. `ttl_duration` is also set in seconds.

 ## TTL configurations

 The time to live value is set in seconds.

-- If TTL is set to `n`, then data in the field will expire after n seconds.
+- If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the data as expired.

-- If TTL is not set, then the time to live has no effect.
+- If TTL is not set or the `ttl_col` is null, then the time to live has no effect.

-- If TTL is set to -1 or 0, then data in the filed does not expire.
+- If TTL is set to -1 or 0, then data in the field does not expire.

 ## Setting a TTL Value

-Setting a TTL value allows you to identify the number of seconds the data will live before it is expired.
+Setting a TTL value allows you to specify the living time of the data.

 ```ngql
 nebula> CREATE TAG t(a int, b int, c string);